 SnapeBridge and Connectivity

 The camera can immediately transfer every captured image either at 2MP or full resolution to a smartphone but only over Bluetooth.
-Selecting images from the device and sending it on the phone using the SnapeBridge app is slow because of Bluetooth connection.
+Selecting images from the device and sending them on the phone using the SnapeBridge app is slow because of the Bluetooth connection.

 In the previous section, we explained the key features of the camera.
-In this section, here is detailed information about all the technical and physical specifications of the device.
+In this section, there is detailed information about all the technical and physical specifications of the device.

 - Year Introduced: 2018

 - Body Materials: Magnesium alloy and carbon fiber

 - Operating Environment: 0–40 °C (32–104 °F), less than 85% humidity

 - Dimensions Inches: 5.7 x 4.9 x 3.1″ (146.0 x 124.0 x 78.5mm)

 - AF Type: Nikon Advanced Multi-CAM 20K autofocus sensor module with TTL phase detection and fine-tuning